Nuitka/Nuitka/README.rst

   it's redundant, and it's not likely that I will look at it without the ability to change the Python or Nuitka source and re-run it.

 - Do not send screenshots of text, that is bad and lazy.
-Instead capture text outputs from the console.
+Instead, capture text outputs from the console.

 Word of Warning
 ---------------

 Consider using this software with caution.
 Even though many tests are applied before releases, things are potentially breaking.
 Your feedback and patches to Nuitka are very welcome.

 Join Nuitka
 ===========

 You are more than welcome to join Nuitka development and help to complete the project in all minor and major ways.

 The development of Nuitka occurs in git.
 We currently have these 3 branches:

 - `master
   <http://nuitka.net/gitweb/?p=Nuitka.git;a=shortlog;h=refs/heads/master>`__:

   This branch contains the stable release to which only hotfixes for bugs will be done.
 It is supposed to work at all times and is supported.

 - `develop
   <http://nuitka.net/gitweb/?p=Nuitka.git;a=shortlog;h=refs/heads/develop>`__:

   This branch contains the ongoing development.
 It may at times contain little regressions, but also new features.
-On this branch the integration work is done, whereas new features might be developed on feature branches.
+On this branch, the integration work is done, whereas new features might be developed on feature branches.

 - `factory
   <http://nuitka.net/gitweb/?p=Nuitka.git;a=shortlog;h=refs/heads/factory>`__:

   This branch contains unfinished and incomplete work.
 It is very frequently subject to ``git rebase`` and the public staging ground, where my work for develop branch lives first.
 It is intended for testing only and recommended to base any of your own development on.
 When updating it, you very often will get merge conflicts.
 Simply resolve those by doing ``git reset --hard origin/factory`` and switch to the latest version.